fossas/fossa-cli/docs/new-user-guide.md

 Sets the modules and paths to ignore when analyzing dependencies. -->

 ##### `-o, --output`
 Prints analysis results to `stdout` instead of uploading results to a FOSSA server.
-When this flag is set, `fossa analyze` provides interactive output on `stderr`.

 ##### `--debug`
 Print debugging information to `stderr`.